Rituals of Desire

 Photography LAURA STEVENS

 One can find escape in enchantment and realize the extraordinary beauty in our ordinary life through Jean-Michel Othoniel’s work.
-We unwind Othoniel’s intimate stories in this conversation and reflect on his present.
-Each step of Othoniel’s journey can be connected by his works.
+We unwind on Othoniel’s intimate stories in this conversation and reflect on his present.
+Each step of Othoniel’s journey can be connected to his works.
 Through his signature glass beads, one can ponder the ever-evolving fragility and robustness of life—and channel hope and comfort.

 Subin Anderson: You had quite a busy year in 2021.

 Jean-Michel Othoniel: Yes!
 First, I built a new studio in Montreuil, which I started during the lockdown.
 The renovation of this 50,000-square-foot space allowed me to remain focused on my work even though we were all experiencing great uncertainty.
 Every morning, I would draw alone and work with my team in the afternoon.

 Also, the Petit Palais Museum in Paris offered me an extensive exhibition, ‘The Theorem of Narcissus’ (2021).
 Last year was full of doubts and joy because the exhibition was a great success with more than 200,000 visitors, but I know that our access to art is still precarious, and we are all dependent on the global health situation.

 SA: Art seemed to find you at a very young age.
 You went to a school in Saint-Etienne where students visited the museum every Wednesday afternoon.